American Sign Language (ASL)

 This placement test is designed for those who have previously learned some American Sign Language (ASL), and would like to enroll in ASL courses at Seattle Central above the ASL 101 level.
 ASL faculty will use this tool to advise students about readiness for a particular ASL course.

 If the student does not agree with the assessment, and prefers to enroll in a higher–level course, they may do so with permission from the instructor of that particular course.
-Questions may be directed to the Health and Human Services Division office, room BE3210, at 206.934.4347.
+Questions may be directed to the Humanities Division office, room BE4128, at 206.934.4164.